Golf in the Time of Coronavirus: Florida Man Strikes Again

 Instead of hauling the golfers off to the hoosegow, it was our hero who was charged with aggravated assault.

 BB guns are real guns.
 On average four people a year are killed by them.
 Even in Florida it’s illegal to point a gun at people.
-Unless, of course, you cite the Stand Your Ground Law, which says, essentially, you can shoot anybody you want to if you can make the case you were feeling threatened by them.
+Unless, of course, you cite the Stand Your Ground Law, which says, essentially, you can shoot anybody you want so long as you make the case you were feeling threatened by them.

 Weren’t these golfers carrying clubs?
 What more provocation could there be?